rotki/rotki/docs/api.rst

 Decode transactions that haven't been decoded yet
 =================================================

-.. http:post:: /api/(version)/blockchains/evm/transactions/decode
+.. http:post:: /api/(version)/blockchains/(chaintype)/transactions/decode

    Doing a POST on the transactions decoding endpoint will start the decoding process for all the transactions that haven't been decoded yet for the given chain and addresses combination.
-Transactions already decoded won't be re-decoded.
+Transactions already decoded won't be re-decoded. ``chaintype`` can be either ``evm`` or ``evmlike``

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``